Lagomar/Lagomar/README.md

 - 👋 Hi, I’m @Lagomar
-- 👀 I’m interested in making downright bodacious moves!
+- 👀 I’m interested in understanding software develoement and data analytics!
-- 🌱 I’m currently learning python 🐍
+- 🌱 I’m currently learning HTML, CSS, and JavaScript.
-- 💞️ I’m looking to collaborate on projects that can build my portfolio.
+- 💞️ I’m looking to learn and build my portfolio.
-- 📫 Reach me on Discord!

 <!---
 Lagomar/Lagomar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.